Felix Hausdorff: Hausdorff as philosopher and writer (Paul Mongré)

 In 1898—also under the pseudonym Paul Mongré—Hausdorff published an epistemological experiment titled Chaos in cosmic selection.
 The critique of metaphysics put forward in this book had its starting point in Hausdorff's confrontation with Nietzsche's idea of eternal recurrence.
 Ultimately, it is about destroying any kind of metaphysics.
 Of the world itself, of the transcendent core of the world—as Hausdorff puts it—we know nothing and we can know nothing.
 We must assume "the world itself" as undetermined and undeterminable, as mere chaos.
 The world of our experience, our cosmos, is the result of the selections that we have made and will always instinctively make according to our capacity for understanding.
 Seen from that chaos, all other frameworks, other cosmos, are conceivable.
 That is to say, from the world of our cosmos, one cannot draw any conclusions about the transcendent world.

-In 1904, in the magazine The New Rundschau, Hausdorff's play appeared, the one-act play The doctor in his honor.
+In 1904, in the magazine The New Rundschau, Hausdorff's play appeared, the one-act play The doctor of his honor.
 It is a crude satire on the duel and on the traditional concepts of honor and nobility of the Prussian officer corps, which in the developing bourgeois society were increasingly anachronistic.
-The doctor in his honor was Hausdorff's most popular literary work.
+The doctor of his honor was Hausdorff's most popular literary work.
 In 1914–1918 there were numerous performances in more than thirty cities.
 Hausdorff later wrote an epilogue to the play, but it was not performed at that time.
 Only in 2006 did this epilogue have its premier at the annual meeting of the German Mathematical Society in Bonn.
+In 2021 the first English translation of The doctor of his honor was published by The Hausdorff Center for Mathematics in Bonn.

 Besides the works mentioned above, Hausdorff also wrote numerous essays that appeared in some of the leading literary magazines of the time.
 He also wrote a book of poems, Ecstasy (1900).
 Some of his poems were set to music by Austrian composer Joseph Marx.